Icaruk/gettext-lens/README.md

 - **Syntax highlighting** — full support for gettext syntax including HTML tags, placeholders, and escape sequences.
 - **Go-to-source** — Ctrl+click any reference comment to jump to the original source file.

 ## Getting started

-Open any `.po` or `.pot` file — the extension activates automatically.
-Run **Gettext: Scan Workspace** from the command palette to get a summary across all your translation files.
+- Open any `.po` or `.pot` file.
+- The extension activates automatically.

+You can also run **Gettext: Scan Workspace** from the command palette to get a summary across all your translation files.